Thread-leaved giant-hyssop is a striking, hardy perennial with slender, branched, gray-green foliage and rosy-orange tubular flowers.

 Size:

-A clump-forming perennial; upright, 2 to 3 feet high and 2 feet wide.
+Thread-leaved giant-hyssop is a clump-forming perennial with an upright form, growing 2 to 3 feet high and 2 feet wide.

 Native geographic location and habitat:

-Found in the mountains of southwestern NM to central AZ and south into northern Mexico
+Found in the mountains of southwestern New Mexico to central Arizona and south into northern Mexico.

 Attracts birds or pollinators: